AnastasovMario/E-Commerce-Marketplace-Platform/Readme.md

     Step 5.
 Run both projects simultaneously for the APi to works.
     Step 6.
 Start the Web project under the IIS Express profile Step 7.
 Should be ready to use!

+### Tests
+    In order for the tests to work, you need to comment the seeding data in CategoryConfigurations, StatusConfigurations and ProductConfigurations.

 Tech Stack:
 ==========================================